Chapter 47:

 The sun was rising from below the eastern horizon, pouring its warm light down on the surface of the sea of clouds.
 Darkness was dissipated, and once again, a brand new day began.

-Aislina was still looking at Cuore Celeste.
+Aisling was still looking at Cuore Celeste.
 Bathed in the sunlight, it was as bright as a shining star.
 She had tried to communicate with the stone but she failed.
 There was something stopping her from accessing the gemstone.

 She could feel that the Sanctum of Life was sealed inside it but somehow she was not able to go inside.
 She didn’t know why.
 Standing up, she tried once again.
 She put her hand on the surface of the gemstone.

-Emotionlessly, she looked at Yanni and Starsha.
+Emotionlessly, she looked at Yanni and Stasha.

 “Why can’t I enter the Cuore Celeste?
 It’s like there’s a door in front of me.
-It is not locked but I can’t open it no matter how hard I push it,” complaint Aislina.
+It is not locked but I can’t open it no matter how hard I push it,” complaint Aisling.

 “That sounds strange.
 Maybe you’re just too exhausted after the battle.
 Have a long rest and after you recover, you may succeed,” proposed Yanni.

-“You’re not ready, why?” asked Starsha.
+“You’re not ready, why?” asked Stasha.

 “It’s happening too fast and I think I am not prepared to face the future.
 If there are really other elves in the sanctum, will I leave you three and live with them?
-And will I have the chance to come back to this world after I enter Cuore Celeste?” questioned Aislina.
+And will I have the chance to come back to this world after I enter Cuore Celeste?” questioned Aisling.

 III